SesameSesame

 If you see permission errors when creating directories or running commands:

-1. Ensure the Sesame process has write access to TASK_DIR_BASE
+1. Ensure the Sesame process has write access to SESSION_DIR_BASE

 2. Check that the base directory exists or can be created